 You’ve worked too hard building your firm to leave its future to chance.
 While you may think that you have the legal expertise to manage putting a succession in place, this process requires specialized knowledge and niche insight.
 After all, isn’t that what you would say to a client?

 If your firm’s specialty is criminal defense or environmental law, it’s doubtful that you’ve spent a whole lot of time researching the laws associated with transfer of ownership of your business.
 An attorney that specializes in succession planning can guide through the process and put a clear and easily executable plan in place to ensure your firm’s survival after you’re ready to move on.

 The team at Posternock Apell, PC have spent years helping businesses secure their future through comprehensive succession planning.
-Contact us today for a consultation so we can help you plan for tomorrow.
+Contact us today for a free phone consultation so we can help you plan for tomorrow.